Senior Account Clerk

 Do you have?

-- Experience processing vendor payments and employee reimbursements
+- Previous experience processing vendor payments and employee reimbursements

-- Excellent communication and interpersonal skills, with the ability to pleasantly and effectively interact with employees, managers, vendors, and other agency personnel
+- Excellent communication and interpersonal skills, including the ability to effectively interact with employees, managers, vendors, and other agency personnel

 - Strong computer skills, including experience with Excel, Outlook, and Word